Author: Dr. Athanasios Pallis

 - Public service ports.
 The port authority of public service ports performs the whole range of port-related services and owns all the infrastructure.
 They are commonly a branch of a government ministry, and most of their employees are civil servants.
 Some ancillary services can be left to private companies.
 Because of the related inefficiencies, the number of public service ports has declined.

 - Tool ports.
-Like every aspect of a public service port, the tool port differs only by the private handling of its cargo operations, albeit the port authority still owns all or part of the terminal equipment.
+Like every aspect of a public service port, the tool port differs only in the private handling of its cargo operations, albeit the port authority still owns all or part of the terminal equipment.
 In several cases, a tool port is a transitional form between a public service port and a landlord port.

 - Landlord ports.
-Represents the most common management model where infrastructure, particularly terminals, are leased to private operating companies with the port authority retaining control of the land where the port develops either by owning it or via retaining the rights for the exclusive exploitation (as granted with the competent public authority).
+Represents the most common management model where infrastructure, particularly terminals, is leased to private operating companies with the port authority retaining control of the land where the port develops either by owning it or via retaining the rights for exclusive exploitation (as granted by the competent public authority).
 The most common form of lease is a concession agreement where a private company is granted a long-term lease in exchange for a rent that is commonly a function of the size of the facility as well as the investment required to build, renovate or expand the terminal.
 Private port operators provide and maintain their superstructure, including buildings (e.g., offices, sheds, warehouses, container freight stations, workshops), and private terminal operators employ dock labor.
 The private operator is also responsible for providing terminal equipment so that operating standards are maintained.
 Today this is the dominant port model in larger and medium-sized ports.
 The popularity of the model, particularly within Europe and the Americas, is undoubted.
 Still, it has a number of variants, depending upon the level of decentralization and autonomy of the port authority involved, the cultural disposition of the country considered, the division of infrastructure investments (such as quay walls, terminal surface, etc..) between the PA and the private terminal operators, or the level of involvement of the landlord in furthering and enhancing port activities.

 These models are applied to ports with different characteristics concerning the ownership of infrastructure, equipment, terminal operation, and models for port services provision.
 While service and tool ports mostly exist to promote public interests, landlord ports attempt to balance public and private interests.
 At the other end of the spectrum, private service ports are maximizing the interests of their shareholders.